JShull/FP_XR_OVR/README.md

 ## XR OVR

-FP_XR_OVR is an Oculus package that works with high level FP_XR
+FP_XR_OVR is an Oculus package that works with high level [FP_XR](https://github.com/jshull/FP_XR) and still is in private development.

 ## Setup & Design